profunktor/fs2-rabbit/site/src/main/tut/interpreter.md

 # Fs2 Rabbit Interpreter

 It is the main interpreter that will be interacting with `RabbitMQ`, a.k.a. the client.
 All it needs are a `Fs2RabbitConfig`, an optional `SSLContext` and an implicit instance of `ConcurrentEffect[F]`.
-Its creation is side-effects free in latest versions (+1.0-RC2).
+Its creation is effectful so it is wrapped in `F`.

 ```tut:book:silent
 import cats.effect._